imrefazekas/connect-rest/README.md

 [connect-rest](https://github.com/imrefazekas/connect-rest) is a featureful very easy-to-use middleware for [connect](http://www.senchalabs.org/connect/) for building REST APIs.
-The lib has a stunning feature list beyond basic rest functionality.
+The library has a stunning feature list beyond basic rest functionality.

 Just a few examples: (far from incomplete):
 - execution branches: a single service can have multiple paths and a single incoming request can invoke multiple services